 The British Music Experience is a museum-scale experience in the O2 Dome in Greenwich, London, UK leading visitors through the interactive experience of British popular music from the end of World War II to today.

-The brief of this first exploratory phase of the project for the design was to truly incorporate music into the spatial experience.
-The other unspoken brief as I took it was to avoid at all costs just having rooms and rooms full of guitars behind glass cases.
-To avoid this dead (and fairly typical) experience, we would have to do a lot more.
+The brief to Land Design Studio of this first exploratory phase was to truly incorporate music into the spatial experience.
 To create the journey or the narrative of popular British music was one thing, but we wanted to add another layer on top of it, namely the visitor’s musical history.

 The result is a design for a really innovative spatial experience with music, one that starts on your iPod on the way to work, takes you to the museum and then finally continuing the experience online.